 Series A in 2016

-Rigetti Computing is a full-stack quantum computing company that designs and manufactures quantum-integrated circuits, deploying them in low-temperature environments.
-The company develops proprietary control systems to execute quantum logic operations and has created software to integrate its quantum systems with existing cloud infrastructure.
-Rigetti's innovations include the industry's first multi-chip quantum processor, which enables scalability in quantum computing systems.
-The company focuses on practical applications of quantum computing, particularly in computational chemistry and machine learning, and offers the Forest platform, a comprehensive programming and execution environment for quantum and classical computing.
-Most of its revenue is generated from the United States.
+Rigetti Computing is a full-stack quantum computing company that designs and manufactures quantum-integrated circuits, which are deployed in low-temperature environments.
+The company develops control systems that perform quantum logic operations and has created software to seamlessly integrate its quantum systems into existing cloud infrastructures.
+Rigetti is known for its development of the industry's first multi-chip quantum processor, enabling scalable quantum computing systems.
+Additionally, the company focuses on practical applications of quantum computing, particularly in computational chemistry and machine learning, and has introduced Forest, a comprehensive programming and execution environment for quantum and classical computing.
+The majority of its revenue is generated from the United States.

 Barefoot Networks